yakovmanshin/YMFF/README.md

 If you’d like to discuss something else, contact [me](https://github.com/yakovmanshin) via email (the address is in the profile).

 ## License and Copyright
-YMFF is available under the terms of the Apache License, version 2.0.
+YMFF is licensed under the Apache License.
 See the [LICENSE file](https://github.com/yakovmanshin/YMFF/blob/main/LICENSE) for details.

 © 2020–2022 Yakov Manshin